Skip to Content

 Situated in Ancient Bagan City, the Ananta Bagan boutique is a super luxurious and extravagant hotel.

-Each of the rooms are lavishly decorated with warm reds and sunset oranges – quite fitting considering most guests are there for the famous Bagan sunsets!
+Each of the rooms is lavishly decorated with warm reds and sunset oranges – quite fitting considering most guests are there for the famous Bagan sunsets!
 They also have massive walk-in showers, free minibar usage, and a coffeemaker in each room.

 The word ‘ananta’ translates to the word ‘infinite’ – which is quite fitting, as the dedication of their staff toward their guests is, indeed, unlimited.
 One example is the restaurant, which serves up a wide array of delicious specialty dishes, from traditional Asian to classic European.